- What do I need to know?

 3. Whatever area you decide to fish in, it’s important to have a topographical map of the body of water.
 This will enable you to discover different depths and parts of the lake that could yield a large amount of hits or bites.

-4. If you fish in a lake or river, navigate to areas where the water depth changes from shallow to deep.
+4. If you fish in a lake or river, navigate to areas where the water depth changes from shallow to deep, and you may even want to consider getting a river dock.
 Almost every type of freshwater fish gathers in this area at specific times during the day to look for food.
 You should reference the Fishing Tips Depot for more information on specific fish species’ feeding times and activity patterns.
 You should utilize your topographical map to help you locate these areas as well.

 5. There are a variety of reasons to use shiny fishing lures especially when salt water fishing.
 However, most freshwater fish often get blinded by shiny lures and hooks and become confused.
 We suggest using matted metal hooks and lures to minimize reflection on extremely sunny days.